Butcher celebrates half a century of chopping meat

 He said: “Back then, three of us would cycle in at 7.30am.
 You couldn’t do it now, it’s so different.

-My Colby says he still enjoys the work and isn’t planning on hanging his apron up just yet.
+My Colby isn’t planning to hang up his apron until he’s 70.

 17 September 2018